Suits (2011–…): Season 5, Episode 2 - Compensation - full transcript

 to take on Harvey.

-You don't make a name for
+Hey, you don't make a name

-yourself taking on nobody.
+for yourself taking on nobody.

-Would you rather
+Would you rather it be you?

-Are you threatening me?
+- You threatening me?

 Why would I do that?

-Louis, you're a name partner who
+Louis, you're a name partner.

-got there by being a grinder.
+Got there by being a grinder.

-It's only fair that the
+It's only fair that

-grinders at this firm
+the grinders of this firm

 got a bigger piece